Amin-Tgz/awesome-tensorflow-2/README.md

 Your contributions are always welcome!

-If you want to contribute to this list (please do), send me a pull request or contact me [@jtoy](https://twitter.com/jtoy) Also, if you notice that any of the above listed repositories should be deprecated, due to any of the following reasons:
+If you want to contribute to this list (please do), send me a pull request Also, if you notice that any of the above listed repositories should be deprecated, due to any of the following reasons:

 * Repository's owner explicitly say that "this library is not maintained".
 * Not committed for long time (2~3 years).

-More info on the [guidelines](https://github.com/jtoy/awesome-tensorflow/blob/master/contributing.md)
+More info on the [guidelines](https://github.com/Amin-Tgz/Awesome-TensorFlow-2/blob/master/contributing.md)